emera86/SASmanual-MkDocs/SASmanual/docs/other-analysis/survival-analysis.md

 ## Cox Proportional Hazards Regression Model ([`PROC PHREG`](http://support.sas.com/documentation/cdl/en/statug/68162/HTML/default/viewer.htm#statug_phreg_overview.htm))

+The log rank test is used to test whether there is a difference between the survival times of different groups but it does not allow other explanatory variables to be taken into account.

+Cox's proportional hazards model is analogous to a multiple regression model and enables the difference between survival times of particular groups of patients to be tested while allowing for other factors.
+In this model, the response (dependent) variable is the 'hazard'.
+The hazard is the probability of dying (or experiencing the event in question) given that patients have survived up to a given point in time, or the risk for death at that moment.

+In Cox’s model no assumption is made about the probability distribution of the hazard.
+However, it is assumed that if the risk for dying at a particular point in time in one group is, say, twice that in the other group, then at any other time it will still be twice that in the other group.
+In other words, the hazard ratio does not depend on time.

 ## Censoring

 * **Right-censoring**: for some subjects we do not know when they died after the issue, but we do know at least how many days they survived.